suxuekun/libpyiotcloud/_setup_devguide/README.md

 		-  Request:
 		   POST /user/login
 		   headers: {'Authorization': 'Bearer ' + jwtEncode(username, password)}
+		   // User can now login using email or phone_number so the username parameter can be either an email or phone_number
+		   // When username is a phone_number,
+		   //   It must be unique for all users
+		   //     Signing up with an already registered phone number will now fail
+		   //     Saving user info using an already registered phone number will now fail
+		   //     Verifying a phone number with an already registered phone number will now fail
+		   //   It must start with '+'
+		   //   It must be verified first via OTP
 		-  Response:
 		   {'status': 'OK', 'message': string,
 		    'token': {'access': string, 'id': string, 'refresh': string}, 'name': string }